splunk/splunk-connect-for-snmp/docs/configuration/poller-configuration.md

 #Poller Configuration
-Instruction contains configuration documentation for Poller.
-Poller is a service which is responsible for quering SNMP devices using SNMP GET, SNMP WALK functionality.
-Poller executes two main type of tasks tasks:
+The instruction contains configuration documentation for Poller.
+Poller is a service which is responsible for querying SNMP devices using SNMP GET, SNMP WALK functionality.
+Poller executes two main types of tasks:
 - Walk task execute SNMP walk.
 SNMP walk is an SNMP application that uses SNMP GETNEXT requests to collect SNMP data from network and infrastructure SNMP-enabled devices, such as switches and routers.
-It is time consuming task, which may overload SNMP device when execute too often.
-It is use by SC4SNMP to callect and push all OIDs values which provided ACL has access to.
+It is a time-consuming task, which may overload the SNMP device when executing too often.
+It is used by SC4SNMP to collect and push all OIDs values which provided ACL has access to.
-- Get task - It is light weight task which goal is to query subset of OIDs defined by customer.
-Task is dedicated to enabled monitoring of most important OIDs with high frequency like memory or CPU utilisation.
+- Get task - It is a lightweight task whose goal is to query a subset of OIDs defined by the customer.
+The task is dedicated to enabling monitoring of the most important OIDs with high frequency like memory or CPU utilization.

 ### Poller configuration file

-Poller configuration is keep in `values.yaml` file in section poller.
-To downland example file execute command:
+Poller configuration is kept in `values.yaml` file in section poller.
+To downland example file execute the command:
 ```
 curl -o ~/values.yaml https://raw.githubusercontent.com/splunk/splunk-connect-for-snmp/develop/values.yaml
 ```
-`values.yaml` is being used during the installation process for configuring kubernetes values.
+`values.yaml` is being used during the installation process for configuring Kubernetes values.

 Poller example configuration:
 ```yaml